 - The points weren't paid in place of amounts that ordinarily are stated separately on the settlement statement, such as appraisal fees, inspection fees, title fees, attorney fees, and property taxes.

 - The funds you provided at or before closing, plus any points the seller paid, were at least as much as the points charged.
 The funds you provided aren't required to have been applied to the points.
 They can include a down payment, an escrow deposit, earnest money, and other funds you paid at or before closing for any purpose.
-You cannot have borrowed these funds from your lender or mortgage broker.
+You can't have borrowed these funds from your lender or mortgage broker.

 - You use your loan to buy or build your main home.